usf-cs360-spring2019/usf-cs360-spring2019.github.io/_projects/midterm-project.md

 ## Presentation

 Each group must present their midterm project in class on week 9 (Tuesday 3/19 and Thursday 3/21).
-The presentation date is based on the group number; the first 6 groups will present on Tuesday and the last 6 groups will present on Thursday.
+The presentation length must be 5 minutes per person; a 3 person group must present for 15 minutes and a 4 person group must present for 20 minutes.
+The presentation dates will be semi-randomly assigned by the instructor (taking into account the size of groups and length of presentations).

 See the [Midterm Presentations](/guides/projects/midterm-presentations.html) guide for additional details.